shaw8wit/covid-info/README.md

 + Search for countries.
 + Edit chart options.
 + Summary of all countries and world.
-+ Designed with bulma, momentjs for time editing and chartjs for charts.
++ Designed with bulma css, momentjs for time editing and chartjs for charts.

 ## Built with